lenra-io/server/README.md

 ### The Entity Model
 It allows the creation/update of a data structure with help functions.
 - A UNIQUE changeset function allow integrity verification of entity during creation/update.
-- A new function that allows the creation of the structure that deals with creating possible associations (foreign key)
+- A 'new' function that allows the creation of the structure that deals with creating possible associations (foreign key)
-  - This function takes in parameters "params" and if necessary the other entities to be linked to.
+  - This function takes as parameters "params" and if necessary the other entities to be linked to.
   - This function itself calls the "changeset" function to validate the integrity of the parameters.
   - This function can define default values.
-- A update function that allow object update (and eventually these associations)
+- An 'update' function that allow object update (and eventually these associations)
-  - This function take in parameter one entity of same type, "params" and if needed the others entitys to modify the association.
+  - This function take as parameter one entity of same type, "params" and if needed the others entities to modify the association.
   - This function itself calls the "changeset" function to validate the integrity of the parameters.

 #### Exemple